CraigWoodcock/CICD-with-Jenkins/CICD and Jenkins/README.md

 Jenkins is used by major organizations such as Facebook, Netflix and Ebay and offers some great advantages:

+- Advantages
-- Jenkins has a fantastic range of plugins
+  - Powerful range of plugins
+  - Open-Source
+  - Free
--
+  - Industry Standard tool.